miles-no/nocms-ajax/README.md

  Pass on `{ interrupt: true }` to prevent further handling of the response.

+ Pass on `{ replay: true }` to invoke the original request once more.
+Callback is not called until next is called without any interruptions.

 #### clearResponseFunctions
 Removes all registered response functions.